xet7/TSC/INSTALL.md

-Installation instructions for SMC
+Installation instructions for TSC
 =================================

-SMC uses [CMake][1] as the build system, so the first thing you have to ensure is that you have CMake installed.
+TSC uses [CMake][1] as the build system, so the first thing you have to ensure is that you have CMake installed.

-SMC currently supports the Linux and Windows platforms officially.
+TSC currently supports the Linux and Windows platforms officially.
 To be more exact, it is tested against Arch Linux and Windows 7.
 The current Ubuntu LTS should also work. **Windows XP is unsupported**.

-SMC can be installed either from Git, meaning that you clone the repository, or from a release tarball, where for the purpose of this document a beta release is considered a release.
+TSC can be installed either from Git, meaning that you clone the repository, or from a release tarball, where for the purpose of this document a beta release is considered a release.
 Finally, you have the possibility to cross-compile to Windows from Linux either from Git or